xt0fer/data-group-proj/Ideas.md

 - Some code in Python, Scala, or ...
 - a well-documented process for ETL, data pipelines, & analytical products

+## Project Ideas

 ### Recommender System

+a system tht suggests things based on a user profile.

 ### Google clone with Indexing, Map/Reduce.

+clone a search service

 ### Machine Learning